Retrospective ideas agile

 Longed for: What did you long for?

-Retrospective idea agile: The Sailboat retrospective ⛵️
+Sprint Retrospective Template: The Sailboat retrospective ⛵️

 Now, with this retrospective idea we are getting more creative making use of a metaphor: The sailboat.
 Imagine your team or your last sprint as a sailboat.